Key Takeaways

 There are plenty of SEO tools and software you can use to be more efficient and get insight from your data.
 Many of these tools do not come cheap and are only really necessary for professionals and others that deal with SEO on a more regular basis.

-The following tools are in my view more than enough to get you started on your SEO journey and successfully execute your SEO strategy.
+The following tools are, in my view, more than enough to get you started on your SEO journey and successfully execute your SEO strategy.

 ✅ 2.1 Set up Google Analytics (or other tracking tool)

-Google analytics lets you track exactly what happens with customers, where they come from and how they interact with your site.
+Google Analytics lets you track exactly what happens with customers, where they come from, and how they interact with your site.

-There are many Google Analytics guides online, so we will not touch upon how exactly to set it up here.
+There are many Google Analytics guides online, so we will not touch upon exactly how to set it up here.

 ✅ 2.2 Set up Google Search Console

-With the same gmail account you used for Google analytics, set up a Google Search Console account and connect to your website.
+With the same Gmail account you used for Google Analytics, set up a Google Search Console account and connect to your website.

 ✅ 2.3 Set up your domain in Morningscore